Juancho-456/Intelligent-system-for-managing-and-synchronizing-inventory-sales-and-orders/README.md

-Intelligent system for managing and synchronizing inventory, sales, and orders.
+Welcome to the proyect "Intelligent system for managing and synchronizing inventory, sales, and orders."